Martina Peer

 UI/UX design | Branding and identity

-years of graphic design, marketing and branding
+years of product, design, marketing, branding

-years building content tech systems
+years curating content within systems

 industries (social media, insurance, health, e‑com)